-- Drug- and alcohol-free student workplace environment policy #1560 and procedure #2624 have been developed and approved by the governing board. - 2.
-The college will comply with the amendments by taking a position that conforms to its requirements. - Each student will be informed to the college's position on maintaining a drug- and alcohol-free work environment.
+- 1. Drug- and alcohol-free student workplace environment policy #1560 and procedure #2624 have been developed and approved by the governing board. - 2.
+The college will comply with the amendments by taking a position that conforms to its requirements. - Each student will be informed to the college's position on maintaining a drug- and alcohol-free work environment. - 4.
+Students are expected and required to report to school in appropriate mental and physical condition.
+It is NPC's intent and obligation to provide a drug- and alcohol-free healthful, safe and secure school environment.